rahmerh/moma/README.md

 - Logging for debug purposes
 - Proper usage- and in depth documentation

+## Motivation

+There are a few reasons I started building Moma.
+First, I really liked how Mod Organizer 2 handled mods: no polluting the game folder, strict load order, clear separation.
+But running MO2 through Wine always felt clunky.
+I wanted something that felt native, not a Windows tool duct-taped to Linux.

+I looked around.
+There are plenty of Linux CLI mod managers, but none of them scratched the same itch.
+Most still put mods directly into the game folder, rely on Wine, or depend on external tools to function.
+They worked, but not the way I wanted them to.

+Then I discovered overlayfs, which turned out to be perfect for mod management.
+It lets you layer mods cleanly, isolate writes into an upper directory, and when paired with a private namespace makes the whole thing seamless and invisible to the user.
+No performance hit, no mess.

+Finally, I thought: why not write it in a language I’ve never used?
+Might as well learn something from it, which is why I picked rust.
+Moma might not be the most feature-rich mod manager out there, or the best written one, but it’s one that felt right and that I genuinly want to use.

 ---

 Want to contribute?
 Found a bug?
 File an issue or open a PR.
 I’ll probably merge it.